Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

+The article develops as follows.
 We start in Section~\ref{sec:GrpTh} with some background group theoretical results.
 Especially, we explain what it means for a group to have a strongly $p$-embedded subgroup and present some elementary facts about such groups.

 Section~\ref{sec:MC} commences with two lemmas which detail properties of maximal class $p$-groups, most of which are drawn from \cite{Led-Green}.
-Of particular importance are the facts that $\gamma_1(S)$ is a regular $p$-group and $|\Omega_1(\gamma_1(S)) | \le p^p$, with equality if an only if $|S|= p^{p+1}$.
+Of particular importance are the facts that $\gamma_1(S)$ is a regular $p$-group and $|\Omega_1(\gamma_1(S)) | \le p^p$, with equality if and only if $|S|= p^{p+1}$.
 In the second part of Section~\ref{sec:MC}, we start to study the automorphism group of $S$.
-As we are interested in the structure of $\Aut_\F(S)$, we specifically study $p'$-automorphisms.
-Two very important results for our work, which were known to Juh\'asz \cite{J}, are Lemmas~\ref{action} which describes the action of a single $p'$-automorphism of $S$ on $\gamma_k(S)/\gamma_{k+1}(S)$ for $k \ge 1$, and Lemma~\ref{lem:autS p'elts} which says that if some $p'$-automorphism of $S$ centralizes $S/\gamma_1(S)$, then $\gamma_1(S)$ is either abelian or $S$ is exceptional and $\gamma_1(S)$ is extraspecial.
+As we are interested in the structure of $\Out_\F(S)$, we specifically study $p'$-automorphisms.
+Two very important results for our work, which were known to Juh\'asz \cite{J}, are Lemma~\ref{action} which describes the action of a single $p'$-automorphism of $S$ on $\gamma_k(S)/\gamma_{k+1}(S)$ for $k \ge 1$, and Lemma~\ref{lem:autS p'elts} which says that if some $p'$-automorphism of $S$ centralizes $S/\gamma_1(S)$, then $\gamma_1(S)$ is either abelian or $S$ is exceptional and $\gamma_1(S)$ is extraspecial.
 In our work this lemma has the consequence that most of the time we can assume that $\Out_\F(S)$ is cyclic of order dividing $p-1$.
-But perhaps more important than both these results is Lemma~\ref{centralizer auto} which applies for $S$ non-exceptional and, for example, controls the size of $|C_{\gamma_1(S)}(\psi)|$ for $\psi$ a $p'$-automorphism of $S$.
+But perhaps more important than both these results is Lemma~\ref{centralizer auto} which applies when $S$ is not exceptional and, for example, controls the size of $|C_{\gamma_1(S)}(\psi)|$ for $\psi$ a $p'$-automorphism of $S$.
 A particular consequence of Lemma~\ref{centralizer auto} is that if $\tau$ is an automorphism of $S$ and $\tau$ centralizes $\gamma_{k}(S)/\gamma_{k+2}(S)$ then $\tau$ is a $p$-element.
 A final important result is Theorem~\ref{J6.2} which is \cite[Theorem~6.2]{J}.
 This has the consequence that if $\gamma_w(S)$ is elementary abelian and $w \ge 3$, then $\gamma_{w-1}(S)$ has nilpotency class at most $2$.
-For completeness, we present a modestly simplified version of his proof.
+For completeness, we present a modestly simplified version of Juh\'asz's proof.